Traditional Tibetan Medicine

 Key Takeaways

-• This ancient medical knowledge is increasingly relevant for modern health concerns, offering alternatives to conventional treatments.
+- This ancient medical knowledge is increasingly relevant for modern health concerns, offering alternatives to conventional treatments.
+(National Center for Complementary and Integrative Health)

 An Introduction to Traditional Tibetan Medicine

 The crux of this philosophy rests on the concept of the three humors—rLung (Wind), mKhris-pa (Bile), and Bad-kan (Phlegm)—which align with the natural elements and govern vitality.
-It is the balance, or the derangement, of these energies that Tibetan physicians believe leads to health, or illness, respectively.
+It’s the balance, or the derangement, of these energies that Tibetan physicians believe leads to health, or illness, respectively.

 Tibetan healing techniques are quite distinctive.
 They include non-invasive diagnostic methods such as pulse reading, urine analysis, and observation of the tongue.
 These methods are a prelude to a spectrum of Tibetan healing therapies that might comprise plant-based medications, dietary changes, and behavioral modifications tailored to individual needs.